Zero-pointed manifolds: Introduction

 In {\bf Section 3}, we extend the notion of factorization homology to zero-pointed manifolds.
 This gives a geometric construction of additional functorialities for factorization homology with coefficients in an augmented $n$-disk algebra.
-Namely, there exists extension by zero maps.
+Namely, there exist extension-by-zero maps.
 In particular, the factorization homology has the structure of an $n$-disk coalgebra via the pinch map, where $(\RR^n)^+$ is the 1-point compactification of $\RR^n$.
-By identifying the factorization homology of $(\RR^n)^+$ with the $n$-fold iterated bar construction, we arrive at an $n$-disk coalgebra structure on the $n$-fold iterated bar construction, or topological Andr\'e-Quillen homology, of an augmented $n$-disk algebra.
+By identifying the factorization homology of $(\RR^n)^+$ with the $n$-fold iterated bar construction, we arrive at an $n$-disk coalgebra structure on the $n$-fold iterated bar construction, or topological Andr\'e--Quillen homology, of an augmented $n$-disk algebra.

 This construction is closely bound to the Koszul self-duality of the $\cE_n$ operad, first conceived by Getzler \& Jones in \cite{getzlerjones} contemporaneously with Ginzburg \& Kapranov's originating theory of \cite{gk}.
 Namely, it has long been believed that the operadic bar construction $\bBar\cE_n$ of the $\cE_n$ operad is equivalent to an $n$-fold shift of the $\cE_n$ co-operad.
 This is interesting because the bar construction extends to a functor $\Alg_{\cO}^{\sf aug} \longrightarrow \cAlg_{\bBar\cO}^{\sf aug}$ from augmented $\cO$-algebras to augmented coalgebras.
 If one stably identifies $\bBar\cE_n$ and a shift of $\cE_n$, then one can construct a functor